solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     ```

 10. Switch back to the phpmyadmin window.
 Attemp to re-run the query,
-    notice that the database has the same orders as when you started it
+    notice that the database has the same orders as when it was started
     before.
 This is because the container's data was lost when it was
     stopped/removed.